Sami al-Hajj: Background

-Interrogation and treatment
+Interrogation

 On 20 April 2007, the UK newspaper, The Guardian, started publishing excerpts from Clive Stafford Smith's book, Bad Men: Guantanamo Bay and the Secret Prisons.
 According to Stafford Smith:

 Health and hunger strike

 In 1998, Al Hajj was treated for throat cancer and prescribed a course of anti-cancer drugs that he was to take every day for the rest of his life.
 In letters from the detention camp, he claimed that he was being denied these medications by the authorities.